 If you enjoy thrifting and antiquing, I would love to invite you to join me over on Instagram.
-I join some of my best friends every Wednesday, where we share all our thrifting adventures along with tips and tricks.
-Then a round-up of the month’s finds decorated in our homes here on the blog.
+I join some of my best friends every Wednesday, where we share all of our thrifting adventures along with tips and tricks.
+Then a round-up of the month’s finds are decorated in our homes here on the blog.

 I nailed the old bracket to the front of the drawer.
-Then I simply glued the dummy drawer into the empty drawer space on the apothecary cabinet.
+Then I simply glued the dummy drawer into the empty drawer space on the chippy apothecary cabinet.